 It worked almost too well.

 Monkey was crouch-crawling around the house for two hours.
-It was the first time the safety of his new home had been threatened, and I honestly felt bad.
-However, he hasn’t attempted escape since.
+It was the first time the safety of his new home had been threatened, and honestly I felt bad.
+However, he hasn’t tried to escape since.

 Monkey has, I think, only a few deeply held beliefs about the outside world.
 One is that whenever I’m gone, for no matter how long, I’m hanging out at the vet (where else does the car go?), another is that Yoda is perpetually waiting for him, just beyond the threshold of our front door.